Hollie Snell rescuer: 'She had all the right people ... to ensure she had the best chance at surviving'

 "Make sure you take all the opportunities, enjoy your life and tell your family you love the everyday because it could be the last time."

-Hollie's sister Larnie Woodward said Hollie was doing well and had an intense recovery program at home to keep her busy.
+Hollie's sister Larnie Woodward said Hollie was doing well and had an intense recovery programme at home to keep her busy.

 "She's just left with post traumatic amnesia which has affected her long and short-term memory.